cosmos/vega-test/README.md

 This document uses the data exported from live cosmoshub-4 to mock the upgrade.
 We will run two nodes locally with an exported genesis file to upgrade both nodes to gaia v6.0.0-Vega by cosmovisor.
 Specifically, we will do the followings:
 - we will modify the genesis to take control of two nodes, by swapping out the accounts of certus one (node 1) and binance (node 2).
 - we will give node 2 more than 67% power so that we can produce blocks ourselves.
-- we will modify the genesis to take control of a user account (which is also a delegator) to let this user propose, deposit and vote for the upgrade proposal.
+- we will modify the genesis to take control of a user account (which is also a delegator so that this delegator can use his own delegation to vote) to let this user propose, deposit and vote for the upgrade proposal.
 - we will change the voting parameters so that the upgrade proposal can be processed fast and pass.

 ### Build the binary of old version